erthalion/erthalion.github.io/_posts/2020-11-03-evolution-of-btree-index-am.md

 > overheads, optimizing in any two areas negatively impacts the third

-This essentially states that if an index access method could be specified as a point inside "Read", "Write" (in the sense of updating the data), "Memory" triangle we can observe an interesting invariant.
+This essentially states that if an index access method could be specified as a point inside "Read", "Update" (on the Fig. 1 it's called "Write" for convenience of drawing), "Memory" space we can observe an interesting invariant.
 Every time we modify one index access method to have less overhead for reading or memory footprint (i.e. shift the corresponding point closer to "Read"/"Memory" corners), we inevitably loose on the updating workload (i.e. getting further away from "Write" corner).

 <figure>
 <img src="/public/img/rum.png" border="0" width="50%" style="margin: auto">
 <br/>
 <figcaption style="text-align: center; font-size: 14px; font-style: italic">
 Fig 1.
-RUM conjection triangle
+RUM space
 </figcaption>
 </figure>